victor-defi/md-to-excel/README.md

 # md-to-excel

-Convert MD format table to Excel compatible table.
+Convert table data formats to each other, support Markdown and Excel